VA Certificate of Eligibility for a Home Loan

 Say you’ve looked into the qualifications for getting a VA loan and found out that you’re eligible.
 First of all, congratulations and thank you for your service!
-Second, before you can actually begin your application for a VA loan, you’ve got to get a VA certificate of Eligibility (COE).
-This is to prove that you are eligible so that you may take advantage of the VA benefits designed for you as a veteran or military service member.
-Getting your VA certificate of Eligibility is the first step you want to take in the VA loan process.
+Second, before you can actually begin your application for a VA home loan, you’ve got to get a VA Certificate of Eligibility (COE).
+This is to prove that you are eligible so that you may take advantage of the VA benefits designed for you as a veteran or military servicemember.
+Getting your VA Certificate of Eligibility is the first step you want to take in the VA loan process.

 Below Eric talks more about the VA Certificate of Eligibility and the best way to get yours.

 The evidence you need to apply for a VA loan depends on when and how you served.
 For example, there are different requirements for active members of the military, military veterans, members of the National Guard or Reserves, retired member of the National Guard or Reserves, and the surviving spouses of veterans.
 Find out which of these categories suits your situation.